Magnificent architecture and charitable wine in Würzburg

 Direction

 Beautiful Würzburg greets you as soon as you arrive at the main railway station with its pretty green spaces and the Kilian Fountain.
-Kilian, the Apostle of Franconia, is turned towards the city in blessing.
+Kilian, the Apostle of Franconia, is turned towards the city, blessing it.
 You follow his blessing and cross the Röntgenring.
 The wide pedestrian zone of Kaiserstraße begins straight ahead.
 After 300 metres, turn right at Barbarossaplatz into Juliuspromenade.
 Another 100 metres further on, you slip through the archway on the right and reach the impressive inner courtyard of the Julius Hospital.

 Juliusspital